Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 The idea I have is to create a TMS either of a simulated environment or see if I can tap in to a real shipment API or something.

 I am now thinking of getting google map's api to get the world map, then simulate locations with some other program.
-So the main ideas and functioning of this app are:

-- User Interface
-  - Live tracking
-  - Order from other companies
-  - Deliver from inventory
-  - Choose routes

-- Live Tracking

 ## Main Goal